 Our practitioners are trained at the prestigious Dr Bob Khana institute in Reading.
 Facial aesthetics VTCT Level 4 qualification in Micropigmentation at the East London Beauty Academy.

-I received eyebrow micropigmentation from Sam, who took her time explaining everything in detail about the process & consulted on every option.
-No pain at all, and very relaxing.
-I now have beautiful brows with no make up smile emoticon.
+I had Microblading with Sam, who took her time explaining everything in detail about the process & consulted on every option.
+Mild pain, but Sam made it very relaxing with nice music playing and candles lit.
+She does use a numbing cream to help any discomfort.
+I now have beautiful brows with no make up on.
 I would highly recommend – professional and extremely skilled.
 I LOVE my new brows, thank you! ”